Guide to Cleaning Jewelry

 Storing Jewelry Safely

 Resist the urge to toss your jewelry into the bottom of a jewelry box.
-Not only do chains get tangled, but can damage the gems.
+Not only do chains get tangled, but they can damage the gems.

 Diamonds and sapphires can scratch metals and other gemstones.
 Here's how to store your good stuff: